ansible/ansible/docs/docsite/rst/installation_guide/intro_installation.rst

     $ git submodule update --init --recursive

 Once running the env-setup script you'll be running from checkout and the default inventory file will be /etc/ansible/hosts.
-You can optionally specify an inventory file (see :doc:`intro_inventory`) other than /etc/ansible/hosts:
+You can optionally specify an inventory file (see :ref:`inventory`) other than /etc/ansible/hosts:

 .. code-block:: bash